PCCW LIMITED 電訊盈科有限公司

 Two recent votes in Legco approved funding for the Cyberport's basic infrastructure, after a meeting between the government and 10 leading developers who had raised objections to the deal.
 Webb-site.com has learned that the Government has appointed Morgan Stanley to advise it in relation to the project.
 Rumours are circulating that a Government announcement is expected in the next few days.
 We make a prediction of what they will say...
 (9-Jun-1999)

 In a development with startling implications for press freedom in Hong Kong, Webb-site.com discovers that leading private-eye Kroll has been investigating our critical coverage of the Cyberport, for an unknown client, as part of a wider on-going project.
+If negative journalistic criticism of a Hong Kong corporate project gets investigated in this way, then what does that say about the future of Hong Kong as a media centre, and indeed an e-portal, for Asia?
+Is this "press freedom with Hong Kong characteristics?"
 (27-May-1999)

 Pacific Roundabout